quinlan-lab/constraint-tools/README.md

 Assuming one has access to the protected environment on the CHPC at University of Utah:

 ```
-bash tests/train.sh $PWD [temporarily broken]
+bash tests/germline-model/train.sh $PWD
 ```

 Once training is complete, do:
 ```
-bash tests/dashboard.sh $PWD
+bash tests/germline-model/dashboard.sh $PWD
 ```

-Follow the instructions at the command line to view a web app that visualizes observed mutation counts, and those expected under a null model of sequence-dependent mutation (see `define-model` folder), as a function of genomic coordinate.
+Follow the instructions at the command line to view a web app that visualizes observed SNV and singleton counts, and those expected under a null model of sequence-dependent mutation (see `define-model` folder), as a function of genomic coordinate.

-A plot of estimated mutation probabilities of the neutral model can be found here: https://github.com/quinlan-lab/constraint-tools/blob/main/tests/plot_mutation_probabilities.ipynb
+A plot of estimated SNV probabilities of the neutral model can be found here: https://github.com/quinlan-lab/constraint-tools/blob/main/tests/plot_mutation_probabilities.ipynb

 ## Usage